-5. In the "Score Out Of" field, enter the total number of points being assigned to the activity.
+5. In the "Grade Out Of" field, enter the total number of points being assigned to the activity.

-6. Opening the "In Grades" dropdown will allow the assignment to be tied to an existing grade item, removed from a grade item, or reset to ungraded.
+6. Opening the "In Gradebook" dropdown will allow the assignment to be linked to an existing grade item or create a new grade item, remove the grade item from the gradebook, or reset to ungraded.

 6a.
-Selecting "Choose from Grades" will open a pop-up box.
+Selecting "Edit or Link to Existing" will open a pop-up box.

 i.
 A new grade item can be created and the assignment can be linked to it by choosing the "Create and link to a new grade item" radio button.